smartstunner312/btclayer/README.md

 ### 5. **Generating Output Files**
 After execution, the bot generates the following files in the same folder where the bot file and traders sheet are located:
 - **GAINS_log.txt**: Logs detailing the bot’s activities, including API calls, decisions made, and any issues encountered.
-- **GAINS_stop_signal.txt**: A file indicating when the bot has decided to stop trading, usually due to risk parameters being met or market conditions not being favorable.
+- **GAINS_stop_signal.txt**: A file indicating when the bot has decided to stop trading, by inputting 'STOP' in this file bot stops taking trades.
-- **GAINS_trading_data_df.csv**: A CSV file storing the trading data and decisions made by the bot, useful for backtesting and analysis.
+- **GAINS_trading_data_df.csv**: A CSV file for storing the trades done by GAINS bot.

-## Known Issues
+## PROBLEM ARISING

 ### 1. **Bot Not Taking Trades**
 The Gains bot is currently not responding to any trades and is not taking any trades.
 Additionally, no errors are being logged in the log files, making it difficult to diagnose the underlying issue.